vichargrave/mau/README.md

 **mau** is an Oh My Zsh theme that I hacked together combining the best of the _kphoen_ and _smt_ themes.  **mau** is the English literation of the Chinese word for _cat_.

-This theme puts all the status information on one line then and has a clean command line with cat prmpt emoji.
+This theme puts all the status information on one line then and has a clean command line with the Chinese character for cat.

 ![alt text](./mau.zsh-theme.png)